coltonmilbrandt/coltonmilbrandt/README.md

-- 👋 Hi, I’m @coltonmilbrandt
+- 👋  Hi, I’m Colton Milbrandt
 - 👀  I’m interested in the impact Blockchain will have on our social and financial systems.
 - 🌱  I’m a die hard creator currently exploring ways to solve centralization problems, fraud, and create new and unimagined social dynamics.
 - 💞️  I’m looking to collaborate on projects fearless enough to re-imagine structural issues and engineer solutions.
 - 📫  How to reach me: coltonmilbrandt@gmail.com

 #### Github Stats 📊